Sherlock113/language-digger/content-book/introduction/8-reasons-you-should-not-be-a-tech-writer.md

 Unlike creative or marketing content, technical writing is often dry, repetitive, and boring.
 This is because technical language follows strict rules and has a very specific tone.
 The goal is never to entertain but to inform and instruct in the clearest, most straightforward way possible.

 You'll need to embrace a set of precisely defined rules and adhere to them religiously.
 Your writing vocabulary will shrink to a carefully curated set of clear, unambiguous terms.
-Words like "install," "configure," "validate," and "execute" will become your constant companions.
+Words like "install", "configure", "validate", and "execute" will become your constant companions.

 Over time, your relationship with language transforms.
 Grammar, clarity, and precise word choice aren't just goals – they become obsessions.
 The grammatical perfectionism seeps into your DNA until you find yourself: